jarondlk/jaronchai-blog/pages/about.markdown

 - **Data Engieering** with data migration and manipulation, ETL, ELT, for Data Warehouse and Data Lake.
 Set up automated jobs with Airflow and Google Cloud implementations.
 - **IT System Engineering** - I worked with setting up and maintaining servers.
 With automated backup schedules and scalable storage, with RAID levels system.

-### I am researching about Microorganisms in Onagawa Area
+### I am researching about Microorganisms genomics using AI applications

-After the 2011 earthquake, the coastal area of [Onagawa](https://en.wikipedia.org/wiki/Onagawa,_Miyagi) has been recovering, along with the sea life!
-My current research focuses on exploring the connections between various factors in the ocean and how they contribute to its recovery.
+Particularly using large language models (LLMs) for various applications such as integrated in one of my porject for species classification.
+My research integrates bioinformatics, machine learning, and data science.

+One of the topic being planktons monitoring with an AI-powered analysis pipeline, to identify taxonomy and analyze plankton trends and their influence on the marine ecosystem along with LLMs technologies.

 #### Common Misconceptions about my field of work